acrlabs/www/acrl/posts/2026-06-22-pod-delays-in-simkube.md

 What the polling data showed was that all 50 Pods reached Running in about four seconds, with the first pods transitioning sometime between the two and three-second marks.
-With this baseline safely tucked away in a CSV that I won't accidentally overwrite[^2], we can move into the fun stuff -- simulation!
+With this baseline safely tucked away in a CSV that I won't accidentally overwrite[^2], we can move into the fun stuff—simulation!

-First, we need to capture the existing behavior in SimKube, so we gather the same polling data for the simulated run, [`skctl run`](https://simkube.dev/simkube/docs/intro/running/) without any configured delays.
+First, we need to capture the existing behavior in SimKube, so we gather the same polling data for the simulated run, using [`skctl run`](https://simkube.dev/simkube/docs/intro/running/) without any configured delays.
 We get about what we
 expect: Pods transition too quickly.
 In fact, all 50 Pods in our deployment had reached Running by the two-second mark and the first pods that hit Running between zero and one second[^3].
 That's too fast.
 We've compressed a four-second rollout into roughly two seconds.